nerc-project/nerc-eulas/EULA.md

 your needs.
 THE PROVIDER PROVIDES THE SERVICES ON AN “AS IS” AND “AS AVAILABLE” BASIS.

 The Services may be unavailable from time to time.
-While the Provider’s goal is the keep the Services up and running, all online services suffer occasional disruptions and outages, and the Provider is not liable for any disruption or loss you may suffer as a result.
+While the Provider's goal is the keep the Services up and running, all online services suffer occasional disruptions and outages, and the Provider is not liable for any disruption or loss you may suffer as a result.
 The Provider